We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 Purchasing a Large Home

-Do we need a 5,000ft square house to be happy?
+Do we need a 5,000 square foot house to be happy?
 Maybe.
 But expensive homes can be much more than a big house.
 Often it means living in an expensive neighborhood that sets higher standards and temps us to spend more money on luxury items.

 Having a larger home than what you need has disadvantages: